New

 This community translation has not been updated to the latest version of Storybook yet.
 Help us update it by applying the changes in the English guide to this translation.
 Pull requests are welcome.

-So far we created isolated stateless components –great for Storybook, but ultimately not useful until we give them some data in our app.
+So far, we have created isolated stateless components-–great for Storybook, but ultimately not helpful until we give them some data in our app.

-This tutorial doesn’t focus on the particulars of building an app so we won’t dig into those details here.
-But we will take a moment to look at a common pattern for wiring in data with container components.
+This tutorial doesn’t focus on the particulars of building an app, so we won’t dig into those details here.
+But we will take a moment to look at a common pattern for wiring in data into connected components.

-Our TaskList component as currently written is “presentational” (see this blog post) in that it doesn’t talk to anything external to its own implementation.
-To get data into it, we need a “container”.
+Our TaskList component as currently written is “presentational” in that it doesn’t talk to anything external to its own implementation.
+We need to wire it to a data provider to get data into it.

-This example uses Redux, the most popular React library for storing data, to build a simple data model for our app.
+This example uses Redux Toolkit, the most effective toolset for developing applications for storing data with Redux, to build a simple data model for our app.
 However, the pattern used here applies just as well to other data management libraries like Apollo and MobX.

 Add the necessary dependencies to your project with: